Al3zama1/swe-notes/CCNA/5 Ethernet LAN Switching.md

 #### Type/Length
 * 2 bytes (16 bits) field length.
 * A value of `1500 or less` in this field indicates the `length` of the encapsulated packet (in bytes).
-* A value of `1536 or greater` in this field indicates the `type` of the encapsulated packet (usually IPv4 or IPv6, ARP, etc...) and length is determined via other methods.
+* A value of `1536 or greater` in this field indicates the `type` of the encapsulated packet (usually IPv4, IPv6, ARP, etc...) and length is determined via other methods.
 * `IPv4`: 0x0800 hexadecimal and 2048 in decimal.
 * `IPv6`: 0x86DD hexadecimal and 34525 decimal.
 * `ARP`: 0x0806 hexadecimal